Events

 London is bursting with captivating theatre productions, from long-standing classics to bold new musicals and revivals featuring unforgettable scores.

 First-timers are spoilt for choice, with shows that have been wowing theatre lovers for years.
-From the acclaimed adaptation of Victor Hugo’s masterpiece Les Misérables, to the haunting gothic world of The Phantom of the Opera, and the infectious, feel-good energy of Mamma Mia!, lighting up the West End since 1999.
+From the acclaimed adaptation of Victor Hugo’s masterpiece Les Misérables, to the haunting gothic world of The Phantom of the Opera, and the infectious, feel-good energy of MAMMA MIA!, lighting up the West End since 1999.

 You might also like